sjstretton/screwed/01B-EconomicModelWealth.md

 ## Four-Fold Way

 We suggest four forms of entrepreneurship.
 Firstly, public good entrepreneurship: we suggest that the private sector be turned over to public good provision.
 The obvious example is green entrepreneurship, but we also suggest ways that companies can tackle other global issues such as the lack of good antibiotics.
 The second issue is state capitalism entrepreneurship.
-This involves both the state and capitalists.
+This involves both the state and the capitalists.
 The third is municipal land value entrepreneurship, as has been seen in Singapore and Hong Kong.
 The fourth is skill based personal and social entrepreneurship.

 There's a fifth overarching concept too, which we term policy entrepreneurship.
 That is, we should break out of the monopoly of thought imposed on us by neoclassical economics and neoliberal economic ideas.
 These forms of entrepreneurship imply a new growth model for everyone, one that is not based on increasing financialisation and debt issued on limited assets but rather the development of productive industries solving our collective problems.